ianwal/PokemonCardBot/README.md

 }
 ```

-4. Deploy the slash commands to your server.
+4. Deploy the slash commands to your server

 ```sh
 node deploy-commands.js